echolwq/CaTSim/README.md

 # CaTSim
-Solving the Graph Edit Distance problem using Deep Learning models \n Implementation of **CaTSim**: Cross Contrast and Top Nodes Similarity Learning and Computation
+Solving the Graph Edit Distance problem using Deep Learning models <br />
+Implementation of **CaTSim**: Cross Contrast and Top Nodes Similarity Learning and Computation

 ### Requirements